Voyage of the Zeno brothers: Estotiland

-"Estotiland" appears on the Zeno map ostensibly on the western side of the Atlantic Ocean, in the approximate location of what is now known to be Labrador, on the northeast coast of North America.
-Estotiland is listed along with Eden and Arcadia under the heading "utopia, paradise, heaven, heaven on earth" in Roget's International Thesaurus.
+"Estotiland" appears on the Zeno map ostensibly on the western side of the Atlantic Ocean, in the approximate location of what is now termed Labrador, on the northeast coast of North America.
+Its description matches one given by Benedetto Bordone of 1528 Mexico.
 It is one of the sources for the Russian "Estoty", featured in Vladimir Nabokov's Ada.

 Frisland

 "Frisland" appeared on virtually all maps of the North Atlantic from the 1560s to the 1660s.
 It is not to be confused with the similarly named Friesland in the Netherlands, nor the two Frieslands (East and North) in Germany.
 The placename originally referred to Iceland ("Freezeland"), but after the Zeno map placed it as an entirely separate island south (or occasionally southwest) of Iceland, it appeared that way on maps for the next 100 years.

 Other islands

 "Islanda" is clearly Iceland.
 "Estland" is presumed to be Shetland, with various placenames recognisable as belonging to that island group.
 It has been tentatively suggested that "Podalida" is a corruption of Pomona, a historical name for Mainland, Orkney.
 "Icaria", or "Caria" if the initial "I" means "Island", has been suggested as a misplaced Kerry or Kilda, but may simply be an invention of the mapmaker.
 "Neome" has been identified as Fair Isle or Foula.